cwoodley/generator-loaded-static/README.md

-# generator-loaded-edm
+# generator-loaded-static
-A generator for [Yeoman](http://yeoman.io) to bootstrap a new EDM/Email Newsletter project.
+A generator for [Yeoman](http://yeoman.io) to bootstrap a new static website project.

 ## Requirements